jehtiouf/jehtiouf/README.md

 - 👋 Hi, I’m Jason Tiou-Fat @jehtiouf
 - 👀 I’m interested in designing & building data-intensive applications
-- 🌱 I’m currently studying Mechatronics Eng with a minor in Software Eng @UWaterloo, incoming SWE intern @ Enlighted
+- 🌱 I’m currently studying Mechatronics Eng with a minor in Software Eng @UWaterloo, SWE intern @ Enlighted
 - 📫 How to reach me - jehtiouf@uwaterloo.ca | https://www.linkedin.com/in/jehtiouf/
 <!---
 jehtiouf/jehtiouf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.